jha-shubham01/django-drf-login/README.md

 # Django & Django Rest Framework login

-This project was created to help dev's in creating api using Django and Django Rest Framework to login and generate Tokens.
+This project is created to help dev's in creating api using Django and Django Rest Framework to login and generate Tokens.